executors/executors/properties.md

 #### Behavioral properties

-Behavioral properties define a set of mutually-exclusive nested properties describing executor behavior.
+Behavioral properties define a set of mutually-exclusive nested properties describing an object's behavior.

 Behavioral property types `S` applicable to objects meeting the requirements of some concept `C`, their nested property types `S::N`*i*, and nested property objects `S::n`*i* conform to the following specification: